Couples Therapy And Travel: And The Benefits Of A Couples Counseling Retreat

 What is a couples counseling retreat?

 The basic idea behind a couples retreat is to set aside a substantial chunk of time to work on your marriage or partnership with no distractions.
-A typical session of couples therapy lasts for 45-60 minutes, which puts a limit on how deep your discussions on any specific issue can go.
+A typical couples therapy session lasts 45-60 minutes, limiting how deep your discussions on any specific issue can go.

 Your therapist will often give you exercises to perform between sessions so you can continue working on your relationship full-time.
 Yet day-to-day life is full of other demands on your time and attention.
 Between dealing with work, bills, chores, children, and other family obligations, many couples have a hard time remembering to apply the lessons learned in relationship therapy.
 Some may find themselves skipping sessions entirely.